Our changing campus

 - Create a centre of excellence and innovation while supporting development as outlined in the State Government’s Directions 2031 and Beyond Planning Framework.

-- Establish Murdoch University as a cultural, knowledge, ecological and recreational destination located at the northern most point of the southern metropolitan corridor.
+- Establish Murdoch University as a cultural, ecological, recreational and knowledge destination located at the northern most point of the southern metropolitan corridor.

 - Strengthen our unique research and commercial 24/7 lifestyle vision as a place to study, live and work within a sustainable Green Star Community.